 Before reading each passage, take a few minutes to get a sense of the context.
 Your study bible should help.
 Jot down a few questions that come to mind from your reading of the passage.

-of the passage.

-Monday, Leviticus 12 The rituals of Tuesday, Exodus 13:2, 11-16
+Tuesday, Exodus 13:2, 11-16

-purification after childbirth Consecration of the first-born
+Consecration of the first-born

-purmeation after emidoriti Consecration of the mist born

-Wednesday, Luke 2:39-40 Jesus' family Thursday, Luke 2:41-52 The only story
+Thursday, Luke 2:41-52 The only

-returns to Nazareth and Jesus grows older of Jesus from the almost thirty years
+story of Jesus from the almost thirty years

-returns to ivazareth and jesus grows older

 between his birth and the beginning of his

 public ministry.

-,

-Friday, Luke 3:1-18 Jesus' cousin, John, Weekly Prayer Concerns
+Weekly Prayer Concerns

-proclaims the Messiah's arrival.

-1